 Why do you have so many more playgrounds reviewed in some areas of the city compared to others?

 As you might guess by looking at my maps of reviewed playgrounds, I live in the central NW.
 I try my best to get around to different areas of the city, but it is obviously easiest for me to both find out about new/awesome playgrounds in the area that I live as well as to get there to review them.
-You can help me provide better coverage of all of Calgary by letting me know about the great playgrounds you find (email@example.com) or by doing a guest review (click here for more information).
+You can help me provide better coverage of all of Calgary by letting me know about the great playgrounds you find (email@example.com) or by messaging me on facebook.

 Do you accept advertising on your website?